 Awarded to a Third Year student who has in previous years obtained high standing and at the same time taken a prominent part in organized student activities.

-The William Neil Hanna Scholarship (one award of $1,000)
+The William Neil Hanna Scholarship (not offered 2025)

 Completion year of study: 3